Manu343726/Manu343726.github.io/_posts/2014-10-19-i-hate-the-switch-statement.md

 comments: true
 ---

 C++ inherits many of its features from the C programming language, some of them fits well with modern programming, and some others do not.
-One cathegory of such features is the syntax for flow control, a topic where C shines thanks to their constructions cappable of doing almost anything via almost any imaginable hack.
+One cathegory of such features is the syntax for flow control, where the C language stands above the rest of the languages thanks to some constructions able to do almost any trick you can ever imagine.

 Look at the `for` loop: Is not a simple three arguments construction.
 You can do whatever you like.